 Alimony, also known as spousal support, is a court-ordered payment from one spouse to another after a couple’s separation.
-In Nevada, alimony is not automatically awarded to a spouse.
+Alimony is not automatically awarded to a spouse in Nevada.
 There are several factors that go into the determination of awarding alimony.
-At Carlson & Work, our knowledgeable divorce attorneys can help you determine whether you are eligible for alimony, and how much alimony you can be awarded.
+Our knowledgeable Reno divorce attorneys can help you determine whether you are eligible for alimony, and how much alimony you can be awarded.

 There are four types of alimony that may be awarded to a spouse in Nevada.
-The first is temporary spousal support, which is awarded if a spouse cannot cover living expenses during the course of their divorce case.
-The next type of spousal support is short-term alimony.
+The first type is temporary spousal support.
+Temporary spousal support is awarded if one party cannot cover living expenses during the course of their divorce case.
+The second type of spousal support is short-term alimony.
 Short-term alimony is awarded to a spouse after divorce and has a specific end date.
-Another type of alimony is rehabilitative spousal support.
-This is awarded to the dependent spouse during the time period that it takes them to acquire new skills and education necessary to find employment after their divorce.
-The fourth type of alimony is permanent alimony.
+The third type of alimony is rehabilitative spousal support.
+Rehabilitative support is awarded to the dependent spouse during the time period that it takes them to acquire new skills and education necessary to find employment after their divorce.
+Lately, the fourth type of alimony is permanent alimony.
 Permanent alimony is alimony awarded to the dependent spouse with no end date.

-When a judge is determining whether a spouse needs alimony, they will consider the following factors to decide the amount and length of the financial award:
+A Nevada judge determines whether a spouse is granted alimony or not.
+He or she will consider the following factors when determining the amount and length of the financial award: